e200/MakeAccessible/readme.md

 $this->assertEquals("Hello Mr. John Doe", accessiblePeopleToGreet->greet($person));
 ```

 Did you saw that???
-Just one line of code and we made our tests!!!
+Just one line of code and we made our **tests**!!!

 We gain access to our `PeopleGreeter` inaccessible members! ;)